All solutions & products

 Outcome

-Commind is a collaborative AI knowledge platform — an AI "team brain."
-It began from a multi-agent orchestration mandate and grew into a production system where agentic workflows plan, use tools, and act autonomously across a team's knowledge, meetings, and the web.
+Commind is a collaborative AI knowledge platform — an AI "team brain," where agentic workflows plan, use tools, and act autonomously across a team's knowledge, meetings, and the web — always bounded by which knowledge the requester is allowed to see.

 4 systems

-agentic workflows spanning knowledge, meetings, and the web — each one built to plan, use tools, and act, with guardrails wired in by design.
+agentic workflows spanning knowledge, meetings, and the web — each one built to plan, use tools, and act, every action bounded by the requester's space membership.

 The agentic systems I architected